dev-student-club/list_product/README.md

     ```bash
     cd project-name
     ```

-3. Run the application:
+3. Run the this command line:

     ```bash
+    flutter pub get
+    ```

+4. Run the application:

+    ```bash
     flutter run
     ```

-4. The project will open on your emulator or physical device.
+5. The project will open on your emulator or physical device.